“There is nothing like looking, if you want to find something.

 J.R.R.
 Tolkien, The Hobbit

 Whether setting foot outside your door or picking up a book, adventures are the spice of life.
 After one amazing adventure that was our 18 month mission to Athens, for a short while, I was unsure where to look or where to tred for an adventure.
-But those moments are now gone as I am now enthralled in the past, a past that begins very close to our current home, which is Steeple in Essex.
+But those moments were soon gone as I became enthralled in the past, a past that began very close to our temporary home in Steeple, Essex. (!917)

 Steeple is a small village on the south side of the river Blackwater.
-It has 2 pubs, one church and a caravan park, which is where we have our retreat.
+It has 2 pubs, one church and a caravan park, which is where we had our retreat.

 In 991 the Viking Olaf sailed up the river and defeated Byrhtnoth and in 61 AD Boudica defeated the Roman legions at Colchester, but neither of these historical events is where I begin my adventure.